TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/1-Installation/1-configuring-the-server.rst

+.. review information:
+   - language: ok (corrected May/14, 2019)
+   - technical: ok (May/14, 2019)

 .. include:: ../Includes.txt

 Configuring the Server
 ======================

-Since TYPO3 is written in the PHP scripting language, you will need a web server like Apache with PHP.
-For the appropriate PHP version, look at "system requirements" at the TYPO3 download page. (*https://get.typo3.org/*) Additionally TYPO3 requires a SQL database for data storage.
+You will need a web server like Apache with PHP and a database.
+See :ref:`t3install:system-requirements` in the "Installation an Upgrade Guide".

 If you don't have a local development server yet, we recommend the XAMPP package (*http://www.apachefriends.org/xampp.html*).
 It will install Apache, PHP, MySQL and other useful tools on all established operating systems (Linux, Windows, Mac OS X).

-Now you can install TYPO3 on your test system.
+Now, proceed to install TYPO3 on your development system: :ref:`t3install:quick-installation`.

-For production systems you are advised to enable the PHP Opcode Cache.